RuslanTalipov-SWE/well-cementing-app/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # Test

 1. Open a terminal in your project root
+2. Install Vitest: npm install --save-dev vitest @testing-library/react
-2. Run the test script using Node: node volumeCalculations.test.js The output will show:
+3. Run the test script: npm run test
+   The output will show:
    - Individual casing volumes
    - Open hole volume
    - Drill pipe (internal string) fluid volume
    - Liner volume
    - Internal string metal displacement
    - Summary object including well volume and annulus